neuefische/wd-flipped-classroom-curriculum/sessions/js-basics-and-variables/challenges-js-basics-and-variables.md

 (difficulty: 🔥🔥🔥)

-Solve the _Calculate Circle Area and Circumference_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-basics-and-variables/calculate-circle-area-and-circumference